-Durell Coleman is the founder of DC Design, a social impact design firm that uses the design thinking process to solve the world’s biggest problems.
+Durell Coleman is the founder of DC Design, a social impact design firm that uses the design thinking process to address the world’s biggest problems.
 In his journey as a designer, Durell has collaborated with international non-profits, large tech companies, and small businesses to create products and services that solve the problems they face.
 Trained in mechanical engineering (B.S) and sustainable design (M.S.), he is a two-time alumnus of Stanford University and its famous Institute of Design (the Stanford d.school).
 He partners with diverse clients to help them successfully overcome challenges and capitalize on the opportunities before them.
 His clients include governments, foundations and nonprofits working to address challenges in the criminal justice and foster care systems, Syrian refugees designing solutions to challenges in refugee camps, students at Stanford University designing a more inclusive campus, and corporate executives from Sony, Oracle, and Santander.
 He is an expert in multi-stakeholder, human-centered design, has been awarded the Jefferson Award for Public Service as a result of his work, and is one of the subjects of the PBS documentary: “Extreme by Design,” which is used as a design thinking teaching aid all over the world.

 As a student at Stanford, I was asked by my professor to list 100 problems you might want to solve in the world.
 After #67, my answers changed from simple personal problems to bigger societal challenges like poverty, human health, access to opportunity, and environmental degradation.